top of page

 Agency gives us the power to choose our future.

 That’s why agency without good judgment is not desirable as it creates the opportunity for risk.
-We usually limit the amount of agency based on moral capacity and the level of accountability.
+When it comes to humans, we usually limit the amount of agency based on moral capacity and the level of accountability.

 Just as with our children, we expect them to behave morally, however we do not hold them accountable in the same way as we do adults.
 As such we limit what they can do and the choices they can make.

-When we are young our foolish choices are tolerated and at times encouraged to provide fodder for learning.
-However, as adults, foolishness is frowned upon in preference of those who demonstrate wisdom, good judgment, and sound choices.
+When we were young our foolish choices were tolerated and at times encouraged to provide fodder for learning.
+However, as adults, fools are frowned upon in preference of those who demonstrate wisdom, good judgment, and sound choices.

 To act in the world brings with it the responsibility to decide between bad and good, useless and useful, and what can harm and what can heal.
 Ethics provides the framework for these decisions to be made.
 In many ways, applied ethics is the application of wisdom to the domain of agency.

-If AI is to have agency it must at least have the capacity to make moral decisions.
-This requires at a minimum ethical subroutines, something that is currently not available.
-Even if they were, this would need to be accompanied by accountability.
+If AI is to have agency it must have the capacity to make moral decisions.
+This requires, at a minimum, ethical subroutines; something that is currently not available.
+Even if it was, this would need to be accompanied by accountability.
+At present, we don't attribute accountability to machines.

 Agency always brings with it a measure of culpability.